PeterCamilleri/CX16/docs/thoughts.md

 ### What Goes Where?

-Now that we have two kinds of files, the question arises: What things do I put in each type of file?
+Now that we have the idea of modules split into two files, the question
+arises: What things do I put in each type of file?
 While C and Assembler provide the primitive mechanisms needed for modular programming, they do not provide any help in actually getting right.
-In my years as a programmer, a very common mistake is putting the kind in the wrong places.
+In my years as a programmer, a very common mistake is putting stuff in the the wrong places.

+More modern languages like C# are able to figure out where things go without much help from us, but we are sticking with older languages for now.
 So let's review what goes where.

 #### cc65 - C compiler .h65 and .h files.